BrotabsOrg/Arsen/README.md

 ## System Requirements
 - Windows 10 or Windows 11 (64-bit)
-- No administrator privileges required
+- No administrative privileges required

 ---

 ## License
 **All rights reserved.**
 Arsen is proprietary software.
 Redistribution, modification, or reuse of its source code or assets is prohibited.
-Refer to the included `LICENSE` file for complete license terms.
+Refer to the included `LICENSE` file for full licensing details.

 ---

-<p align="center"><b>Arsen — Reliable automation with a refined interface.</b></p>
+<p align="center"><b>Arsen — A refined and dependable automation solution for modern workflows.</b></p>